HyperRamzey/nicehash-on-linux/README.md

 # nicehash-on-linux
-Simple python script to mine using GPU(miniZ)/CPU(xmrig) on linux (nicehash), now with fan speed control.
+Simple python script to mine using GPU(miniZ)/CPU(xmrig) on linux (or windows), on nicehash pools.

-Tested on arch linux.
+Tested on arch linux and Win10.
 Install curl and p7zip on your system manually if it is not arch.
+No installation is needed for windows.

 Edit config.ini after first start to change options.

-To allow Gpu Fan Control set coolbits to 31
+To allow nvidia Gpu Fan Control in linux set coolbits to 31

 sudo nvidia-xconfig -a --cool-bits=31 --allow-empty-initial-configuration